 An overview of four representative signals is displayed in Figure 2.
-Figure 2a illustrates the signal from an artificially triggered avalanche on February 10, 2022.
-The February 2022 09:01 (UTC).
+Figure 2a illustrates the signal from an artificially triggered avalanche on 10 February 2022 09:01 (UTC).
 The detonation occurs approximately 40 s earlier and is displayed separately (Figure 2c).

-The avalanche impacted the cones and subsequently covered the road section between the bridge and the gallery with a half-meter thick layer of snow (RegObs Avalanche Observation, 10.02.2022).
-The signal is divided into two distinct areas: the initial smaller slide, first starting at 10 seconds between 800 and 880 m (marked with 1 in Figure 2a), and the main slide second (marked with 2) between 650 and 775 m.
+The avalanche impacted the cones and covered the road between the bridge and the gallery with a half-meter thick layer of snow (RegObs Avalanche Observation, 10.02.2022).
+The signal is divided into two distinct areas: the first starting at 10 seconds between 800 and 880 m (marked with 1 in Figure 2a), and the second (marked with 2) between 650 and 775 m.

-Figure 2b shows the signal of a naturally released snow avalanche from February 2,2024.
-February 2024 17:21 (UTC).
+Figure 2b shows the signal of a naturally released snow avalanche from 2 February 2024 17:21 (UTC).
 Three distinct features are observed: The first event between 7.5 s and 9 s (marked with 1) shows the highest amplitudes.
 Since those are observed west of the bridge near the cones, we interpret this as the slide hitting one or multiple of the cones.
 The second sharp event (2) occurs at the end of the open road section close to the tunnel.
-Since there is a steep incline from the riverbed up to a parking lot next to the tunnel entrance, this signal likely corresponds to the snow mass could be generated by the avalanche impacting the ramp of the parking lot (marked with 'P' in Figure A1).
+Since there is a steep incline from the riverbed up to a parking lot next to the tunnel entrance, this signal could be generated by the avalanche impacting the ramp of the parking lot (marked with 'P' in Figure A1).
 The recurring activity in the area marked with 3 is interpreted as multiple smaller slides going off after the first one.
 Additionally, four short events (encircled in blue) with relatively high amplitudes, each lasting approximately 0.5 s, were detected in this area.
 Those could be connected to parts of the avalanche coming to a stop.

-Figure 2c shows signals generated by cars passing the valley from northeast to southwest on February 10, 2022.
-February 2022 11:07 (UTC).
+Figure 2c shows signals generated by cars passing the valley from northeast to southwest on 10 February 2022 11:07 (UTC).
 In total, 15 individual traffic sources can be identified.
 By comparing these signals with webcam-confirmed traffic events, we conclude that the stronger amplitudes (marked with a 'T') likely correspond to trucks, while the other signals are attributed to passenger cars.
 For reference, a confirmed truck signal is added in the supplementary figures (A2).
 The strength of the individual traffic signals fluctuates across the array sections, with the gallery area appearing to be less sensitive.
-This variation is likely due to differences in the cable environment.